 - There is a car park at Inch Beach, with public restrooms.

-- Fuel is available in Dingle town, and also in Camp, but if you’ve filled up in Tralee or Killarney, you probably won’t to refuel.
+- Fuel is available in Dingle town, and also in Camp, but if you’ve filled up in Tralee or Killarney, you probably won’t need to refuel.

 - Inch Beach has hard packed sand that you can actually drive on.
 You’re sure to see a few cars out there, or tire tracks along the beach.
 Be aware that most rental agencies frown on the practice, and driving off road may violate the terms of your agreement.